gsa-oes/office-of-evaluation-sciences/_projects/1711-health-insurance-uninsured-irs.md

 ## What was the impact?

 **Receiving any letter increased the probability of an individual obtaining at least one month of 2017 health insurance coverage by 0.85 percentage points.** This represents a 1.24% increase relative to 68.5% coverage among individuals in households that did not receive a letter.
 The most effective letter was the one sent early in the open-enrollment period which also included a personalized estimate; this letter led to a 1.19 percentage point increase in enrollment.

+*This project was designed and fielded before OES formalized the OES Evaluation Policy and standardized the six steps we now use to ensure our findings are relevant and reliable.*